When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Medications

-Some medications contain dyes that easily stain clothing.
-Parents complain that prescription vitamins are particularly problematic.
-The best way to remove these stains is to first soak the clothing in warm water, then rub white vinegar onto the stain before laundering.
+Liquid vitamins and antibiotics often contain dyes that stain clothing.
+To fight these, soak the clothing in warm water, then rub white vinegar onto the stain before laundering.

 Time for the Washing Machine